 August 1, 2018

 Despite its name, the small intestine is actually a whopping 20 feet of very important business.
 Working alongside your stomach and large intestine, the small intestine has the important job of digesting food and absorbing nutrients to keep us in good health.
-As if that wasn’t significant enough, it’s our little intestinal friend is also a key contributor to a healthy immune system.
+As if that wasn’t significant enough, our little intestinal friend is also a key contributor to a healthy immune system.